hl7dk/kl-gateway-prevention/input/pagecontent/StructureDefinition-klgateway-119-planned-intervention-intro.md

 CarePlan.activity.detail.reasonReference holds the link between conditions and interventions.
 It is optional to report.

 CarePlan.basedOn referes to the care-pathway or plan, that this intervention is part of.
 It is mandatory to report for plannend interventions with a treatment focus.
-See which intervention codes appply in the invariant klgateway-119-intervention-1.
+See which intervention codes apply in the invariant klgateway-119-intervention-1.

 ### Conversions between Danish information model and FHIR-profile